Seawater seeping into decaying oil tanker off Yemen coast

 The floating tanker is a Japanese-made vessel built in the 1970s and sold to the Yemeni government in 1980s to store for export up to 3 million barrels pumped from oil fields in Marib, a province in eastern Yemen.
 The ship is 36 meters (118 feet) long with 34 storage tanks.

 A senior official at the state-owned oil company in charge of the tanker, said because of a shrinking operational budget, which used to be around 20 million dollars a year before the war, the company could no longer afford to purchase fuel needed to run the boilers on the ship.
-The boilers are needed to power generators that, among other things, keeps an inert gas that prevents explosions flowing.
+The boilers are needed to power generators that, among other things, keep an inert gas that prevents explosions flowing.
 The tanker needs 11,000 tons of the fuel, which cost about 8 million dollars each year.

 “After the stoppage of the boilers the strong majority of the equipment and the machines of the tanker stopped because they all depend on steam power,” the company official said.
 That includes the machines that power the ventilation system, which reduces humidity and prevents corrosion, he said.